Own-Data-Privateer/hoardy-web/README.md

 all the while

 - being invisible to websites you are browsing;
-- downloading everything only once, **not** once with your browser and then the second time with a separate tool like [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) (or with an extension like [SingleFile](https://github.com/gildas-lormeau/SingleFile), which can re-download some invalidated cached data when you ask it to save a page);
+- downloading everything only once, **not** once with your browser and then the second time with a separate tool like [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) (which will download everything the second time) or an extension like [SingleFile](https://github.com/gildas-lormeau/SingleFile) (which will re-download invalidated cached data when you ask it to save a page);
 - freeing you from worries of forgetting to archive something because you forgot to press a button somewhere.

 See the ["Quirks and Bugs" section of extension's `Help` page](./extension/page/help.org#bugs) for known issues.